Viewer Rating

 Rebel Royals: An Unlikely Love Story (2025)

-Go behind the scenes of Märtha Louise and Shaman Durek Verrett's relationship in the lead-up to their divisive wedding in Norway.
+This exclusive documentary goes behind the scenes with Märtha Louise and Shaman Durek Verrett in the lead-up to their divisive wedding in Norway.

-Go behind the scenes of Märtha Louise and Shaman Durek Verrett's relationship in the lead-up to their divisive wedding in Norway.
+This exclusive documentary goes behind the scenes with Märtha Louise and Shaman Durek Verrett in the lead-up to their divisive wedding in Norway.

 The movie does not contain any action or adventure elements.

-The film is a documentary focused on real-life individuals, Princess Märtha Louise and Durek Verrett, who are portrayed with their actual, established genders.
-No characters have their on-screen gender differing from their historical or source material gender.
+The documentary portrays real individuals, Märtha Louise and Durek Verrett, with their established historical genders.
+No characters have an on-screen gender that differs from their real-life identities or source material.

 Combines user and critic ratings from four sources